Harmon Craig: Family and early life

 In November 1924, John Craig, Jr. married Virginia Stanley of Wichita, Kansas.
-They had three children: Harmon (named after his uncle), John Richard III (named after his father and grandfather), and Stanley Craig.
+They had three children.

 Harmon Craig's mother, Virginia Stanley, was descended from Quakers who helped found schools for freed slaves.
 His mother's involvement with the Quakers was a strong influence on Harmon Craig.

 University of Chicago

 Harmon Craig studied geology and chemistry at the University of Chicago.
 In 1944, he joined the U.S. Navy, serving as a communications and radar officer during World War II.
 After the war, he continued his education at University of Chicago, working with Nobel Laureate Harold Urey.
 Craig credits Urey with giving him valuable advice on how to choose scientific problems: "If you go into a project, it's got to be a scientific problem that has rooms that continue into other rooms."

 Craig earned his Ph.D. in 1951, with The geochemistry of the stable carbon isotopes, a thesis on carbon isotope geochemistry.